 Discussion.
 In ranking-task exercises, it is good to see what you can say about particular pairs, before doing brute-force calculations to put everything onto the same basis.
 Among the quantities listed here, see if you can directly make sense of how one mile per minute is greater than 55 mi/h.
 Three centimeters per millisecond is greater than either because a millisecond is so short a time.

-30. (a) Strategy There are approximately 3.785 liters per gallon from the inside front cover, and 128 fluid ounces per gallon.
+30. (a) Strategy There are approximately 3.785 liters per gallon from Appendix B, and 128 fluid ounces per gallon.

 Solution Find the number of fluid ounces in the bottle.